CARD: Cluster-level Adaptation with Reward-guided Decoding for Personalized Text Generation: CARD Model Design

 where $\mathcal{H}_u$ denotes the user's historical profile records (task-dependent fields such as posts or writing examples), and $\tilde{x}$ is the transformed input after task-specific prompt construction.

 The goal is to generate personalized output $\hat{y}$ that captures the user $u$'s authentic writing style for the given task, conditioned on both the query $\tilde{x}$ and the user's stylistic characteristics.
-To address this challenge efficiently while maintaining cold-start robustness, we propose a two-stage framework that combines cluster-level adaptation with user-level personalization.
+To address this challenge efficiently while maintaining low resource start robustness, we propose a two-stage framework that combines cluster-level adaptation with user-level personalization.